Our hero combats a desperate enemy on a surreal battleground and is shocked at what he learns about the woman he’s sworn to protect. I was crushed

 He smiled at that.
 “You could say that.
 We’re cousins, but we were raised like siblings.
 My line doesn’t possess the Inheritance, so we’re not in the succession, but our people treasure family and kinship.”

-I eyed the door to Aeliana’s room.
+I eyed the corridor to Aeliana’s room.
 “Was the empress close to my father?”

 “You don’t know?”